mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-rules.md

 ---
 layout: mimcss-reference
 unit: 2
-title: "Mimcss Reference: Rules and Activation"
+title: "Mimcss Reference: Rules"
 ---

-# Mimcss Reference: Rules and Activation
+# Mimcss Reference: Rules

-This page describes types and functions that are used to create rules and activate and deactivate Style Definition classes.
+This page describes types and functions that are used to create Style Definition classes and specify style rules and at-rules.

 - [Style Definition Classes](#style-definition-classes)
   - [StyleDefinition Class](#styledefinition-class)